 - Totally waterproof (pressure of 2.5 bars) and sealing of critical joints

-The tile is placed directly on the Signapool S1 sheet
+- The tiles or mosaic is placed directly on the Signapool S1 sheet

 Photo sealing of accessories